hira-19/Final-Year-Project--DS7-atomcamo/Front End/readme.md

 # Visual Question Answering Application

-This repository contains a **Text-to-Speech (TTS) web application** built with a separate **backend** and **frontend** architecture.
-The backend, developed with Streamlit, handles text processing and audio generation, while the frontend, designed using Bootstrap and JavaScript, provides an intuitive user interface.
+This repository contains a **Visual Question Answering Application** built with a frontend, designed using Bootstrap and JavaScript, provides an intuitive user interface.

 ---